huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 Estimated End: [end date]

-Adding a new model is often difficult and requires an in-depth knowledge of the 🤗 Transformers library and ideally also of the model\'s original repository.
+Adding a new model is often difficult and requires an in-depth knowledge of the 🤗 Transformers library and ideally also of the model's original repository.
 At Hugging Face, we are trying to empower the community more and more to add models independently.

-The following sections explain in detail how to add [camelcase name of model] to 🤗 Transformers.
-You will work closely with [name of mentor] to integrate [camelcase name of model] into 🤗 Transformers.
+The following sections explain in detail how to add [camelcase name of model] to Transformers.
+You will work closely with [name of mentor] to integrate [camelcase name of model] into Transformers.
 By doing so, you will both gain a theoretical and deep practical understanding of [camelcase name of model].
-But more importantly, you will have made a major open-source contribution to 🤗 Transformers.
+But more importantly, you will have made a major open-source contribution to Transformers.
 Along the way, you will:

 -   get insights into open-source best practices
 -   understand the design principles of one of the most popular NLP